Xakkusu/p4-build-your-dream/README.md

 #### Returning User Goals
-- As a user I can rate the post and it's content so that how I thought about the build is represented.
+- As a user I can like the post and it's content so that how I thought about the build is represented.
 - As a user I can modify or delete my comment on a post so that I can correct my opinion or delete my input from the post.
 - As a user I can modify or delete my posts so that I can correct my content or delete it.
 - As a user I can comment on a post so that I can give my opinion on the post.